 What to Read – Kids!

 Access thousands of titles for free! eBooks, eAudiobooks, & streaming video.
 For youth of all ages – includes narrated read-alongs, picture books, & chapter books.
-Two different services give you access to more titles:
+Three different services give you access to more titles:

 Looking for something good to read?
 Do you have a specific interest in mind?
 Take a look at some of our booklists, or see the suggested websites below for help in finding a good book to read.
 More booklists are available in the library.
 There may be many other titles available, but the suggestions on these lists offer a good place to start.